viseducationchallenges/viseducationchallenges.github.io/README.md

 * Pdf + arxve
-* Supplemental materials
+* survey
 * Citing information (as text-blurb plus bibtex)
 * Video teaser
 * Presentation file
 * pres recording
 * Table of challenges and research questions
 * Dagstuhl info
-* Perhaps author bios + profile pic + data from survey?
+* Perhaps author names + affiliations
 * table of challenges + RQs
+* form to hear about your challenges -> put them online as they come in + make link to spreadsheet/results public